larry-robotics/coffee-n-coding/blog/content/00001-create-and-provide.md

 main idea is to create all the underlying handles and resources outside of the class, in a free function and provide these successfully created handles to the object itself.
-The object then takes care of the resources lifetimes and is always in a valid state.
+The object then takes care of the resource's lifetimes and is always in a valid state.